Fermionic quantum computation with Cooper pair splitters: Fermionic quantum gates

 \subsection{Unitary gate operations}

-\paragraph{We switch the system parameters on and off to implement operations.} To achieve the fermionic quantum operations defined in Eq.~\eqref{eq:universal_gates}, we need to engineer specific time-dependent profiles for the tunable system parameters.
+\paragraph{We switch the system parameters on and off to implement operations.} To achieve the fermionic quantum operations defined in Eq.~\eqref{eq:universal_gates}, we require specific time-dependent profiles that vary tunable system parameters.
 In this case, we control the following system parameters through Eqs.~\eqref{eq:capacitive_coupling} and~\eqref{eq:eff_ham}: left and right plunger gates ($\mu_L, \mu_R$), middle plunger gate ($\mu_M$), tunnel gates ($t$, we treat the two tunnel gates together), and mutual capacitance ($C_m$).
 For simplicity, we only consider square pulses in time

 where $\Theta(\tau)$ is the Heaviside step function, $\tau$ is time and $\tau_P$ is the duration of the pulse.
 We define the pulse Hamiltonian $H_P(S)$ as a constant total Hamiltonian where $S=\left\{t, \mu_M, ...\right\}$ are non-zero system parameters in the pulse.
 For example, $H_P(\{t\})$ is a constant Hamiltonian with all system parameters zero except the tunnel coupling $t$.
-We set the idle (reference) Hamiltonian to one where all gates are zero, $t = \mu_L = \mu_R = \mu_M = U = 0$.
+We set the idle (reference) Hamiltonian to one where all gates are zero, $t = \mu_L = \mu_R = \mu_M = U_m = 0$.
 Thus, the time-evolution operator simplifies to

 where $\tau_2,\tau_1$ are the initial and final times, and $\tau_P$ is the duration of the pulse.
 In practice, the transition between the idle Hamiltonian and $H_P$ in Eq.~\eqref{eq:rect_H} is not instantaneous but ramps up smoothly over a time $\tau_R$ to minimize non-adiabatic transitions.